 - Identifying and classifying

 Outline of the Activity

-The group will then be split into two and do the following activities in turn:
+The group will then be split into three and do the following activities in turn on our nature trail:

 Ideas for pre-visit learning

 Before bringing a group to do this activity, here are a few ideas to help introduce the subject:

 - What sort of creatures live in ponds?

 - Do any of them have ponds in their gardens?

 - What would happen if a pond dried up and how can humans help?